Skip to main content

 .map(row -> transform(row))Transforms the result after execution

-Operations can be composed as values — combined, sequenced, and chained — so that multiple database actions run in a single transaction without manual connection handling.
-For the full set of combinators (.combineWith(), .then(), Operation.sequence(), Operation.ifEmpty(), and more), see Composing Operations.
+Operations compose as values: combine, sequence, and chain them so that multiple database actions run in a single transaction without manual connection handling.
+For the full set of combinators (.combineWith(), .then(), OperationRead.sequence(), OperationRead.ifEmpty(), and more), see Composing Operations.

 Query Analysis can walk an entire composed operation tree and verify every SQL statement in one call.